I love learning. I want to know everything.

 First, some context.
 According to a theory developed by Noel Burch, there are four stages of learning:

 - Unconscious Incompetence.
 We’re bad at a thing, but we don’t care because we don’t know the thing exists in the first place.
-This is the “ignorance is bliss” part.
+This is what we often describe as the “ignorance is bliss” phase.

 - Conscious Incompetence.
 We’re made aware that we are bad at the thing.
 Many of us stop here and adopt a this-is-stupid-and-anyone-who-disagrees-with-me-is-also-stupid attitude.1